davisland/davisland.github.io/_posts/15-07-03-Charles.md

 description: Talking with charles, an activist, writer, and musician
 ---

-<a href="http://archive.org/download/CharlesMixdown/Charles_mixdown.mp3">Talking with charles, an activist, writer, and musician</a>
+<a href="http://archive.org/download/CharlesMixdown/Charles_mixdown.mp3">Talking with Charles, an activist, writer, and musician</a>